What Are New York City Tenant Rights?

 Carbon monoxide can be fatal because it is an odorless and toxic gas.

-Landlords are obligated to install at least one approved detector in each unit along with how to test and maintain the device.
+Landlords are obligated to install at least one approved detector in each unit, along with instructions on testing and maintaining the device.

-Carbon monoxide detectors must be installed within 15 feet of each bedroom’s main entrance and they must have an audible sound that lets tenants know when its batteries should be replaced.
+Carbon monoxide detectors must be installed within 15 feet of each bedroom’s main entrance, and they must have an audible sound that lets tenants know when their batteries should be replaced.

 Additionally, landlords are responsible for installing smoke detectors in each apartment.